 Movie Squad is sponsored by Luna Palace Cinemas.

 Simon Miraudo and Tristan Fidler review movies every Friday morning on Breakfast With Pam.
-Now they have their very own podcast that you can subscribe to and listen to!
+But when Breakfast is over, they just keep on talking, and you’re invited to listen in.

-The Movie Squad RTRFM podcast is where you can hear Simon, Tristan and occasionally special guests discuss movies at length and in detail, covering every kind of topic and every type of movie, from blockbuster extravaganzas to arthouse fare, from celluloid excellence to glorious trash!
+The Movie Squad podcast on RTRFM is where you can hear Simon, Tristan and special guests discuss movies at length and in detail, covering every kind of topic and every type of movie, from blockbuster extravaganzas to arthouse fare, from celluloid excellence to glorious trash!

 Remember: if you need a movie reviewed… call the Movie Squad!